 |29||Oct||Rigid body kinematics|

 |19||Nov||Fluids: advection and total derivative|

 Projects and Work Load

 Throughout this semester, you will have weekly programming assignments organized in a series of themes (see below).
 Each theme will have one or more milestones that you need to reach in your assignment submissions.
 For each assignment, we will provide starter code in C++.
-For the final project, you will propose a project which involves computer graphics techniques that you learn in this class.
 All projects should be submitted electronically to Codio.
 More details about finishing your assignments on Codio will be provided by CAs.

-There will be no exam in this course.
-But there will be weekly program assignments.
+There will be no midterm exam in this course.
+There will be a take-home exam.

 ReferencesThere is no required textbook.
 In case you need to refresh your Calculus and Linear Algebra background, here are some reference books:

 - OpenGL reference page